Breaking Down Barriers: GitLab and Jenkins in Modern DevOps

 Chapter 2.
 Understanding Jenkins Pain Points

-In the realm of DevOps, Jenkins has long been a household name.
-It has played a crucial role in automating and streamlining the software development and delivery process for countless organizations.
-However, no tool is without its quirks and challenges.
-In this chapter, we will deeply dive into the pain points associated with Jenkins.
+Jenkins has been a popular CI/CD tool for many years.
+It has automated and streamlined the software development and delivery process for many organizations.
+However, Jenkins has its challenges.
+This chapter covers the pain points associated with Jenkins.

 2.1.
 The Total Cost of Ownership with Jenkins

-Given its open-source nature, implementing Jenkins might seem like a cost-effective solution at first glance.
-However, the total cost of ownership (TCO) can be deceptive.
+Given its open-source nature, implementing Jenkins might seem cost-effective at first.
+However, the total cost of ownership (TCO) can be higher than expected.
 Consider factors such as:

 • Infrastructure Costs: Maintaining the hardware and software infrastructure to run Jenkins can be a significant expense.